 Beneath the Metropolis: The Secret Lives of Cities, by Alex Marshall (for Running Press/ Perseus Books Group).
 Documentary film rights option is available.

-Exploring the Appalachian Trail, a five-volume series of hiking guides, now undergoing revision for a second edition (for Stackpole Books).
+Exploring the Appalachian Trail, a five-volume series of hiking guides, now fully revised in a second edition and ebook editions (for Stackpole Books).

-At Emerson College, in the graduate program in Publishing and Writing, in 2012-13, I will teach "Book Publishing Overview" and "Book Editing."
+At Emerson College, in the graduate program in Publishing and Writing, in 2013214, I will am teaching "Book Publishing Overview" and "Book Editing."
 See QUICK LINKS, under SELECTED WORKS.

 Travel writing and editing assignments have taken me far and wide.
-Next business trip: Regensburg, Germany, Sept.
+Recent business trip: Regensburg, Germany, Sept.
 2013, to attend the Common Ground "Conference on the Book."
-Next dream trips: Morocco and Patagonia.
+Next up, possibly: Oxford Brookes University International Centre for Publishing (UK), lectures, Fall 2014.
+Dream trips still to come: Morocco and Patagonia.

 Previous adventures in...